CHOOSE YOUR INFO EVENING

 If you achieve an ATAR that is equal to or higher than a published Guaranteed ATAR, AND meet all other entry requirements, congrats – you’ll be guaranteed an offer!

 If your ATAR is below a Guaranteed ATAR and you meet all other entry requirements, your application will still be considered but you’re not guaranteed an offer.
 Got questions or want to talk options if this happens?
-Chat with us one-on-one at our Info Evenings.
+Chat with us one-on-one!